villabioinfo/txGeneNetwork/README.md

 ## What is `txGeneNetwork`

-An R / Bioconductor workflow on how to construct Pathway-Gene-Transcript network from transcript expression data.
+An R / Bioconductor workflow on how to build Pathway-Gene-Transcript network from transcript expression data 📊✨.

 ## Installation